Bzver/DLC-Toolkit/README.md

 ## Purpose of This Toolkit
 DeepLabCut’s napari interface suffers performance issues when the number of frames exceeds a few thousand, making manual frame extraction and track refinement tortuous tasks.
-This toolkit addresses the problem by handling everything with PySide6 and adding several features absent from the original DeepLabCut implementation.
+This toolkit addresses these limitations by building a high-performance GUI with PySide6 and also introducing several features absent from the original DeepLabCut workflow, such as:

+- Interactive 3D Skeleton Plotting (dlc_3D_plotter.py): Visualize synchronized 2D video feeds from multiple cameras alongside a live-rendered 3D skeleton, reconstructed from your 2D predictions and camera calibration data.
+This provides an immediate, intuitive quality check for your 3D tracking results.

+- Automated 3D Track Correction (dlc_3D_plotter.py): The toolkit features an auto-3D-track-correct function that automatically detects and corrects identity swaps in projects with two animals.
+It analyzes the 3D trajectories to resolve ambiguities that are hard to fix by looking at 2D views alone.

+- 2D Track Correction using idtracker.ai (dlc_track_refiner.py): A feature that allows leveraging the robust trajectory data from idtracker.ai to automatically cross-reference with DeepLabCut's pose estimation tracks, and curated integration code to ensure that the correct identity is picked.

 ### Prerequisites